 Drippy, juicy, borderline inappropriate peaches and the peak of sweetness baked into a jammy base under a light cookie-dough-meets-biscuit type topping with coarse sugar for sparkle and crunch.

 Please, summer, don’t leave us.
 WE NEED YOU.
-We need peach cobblers resting warm out of the oven on our counters, we need it scooped into bowls and swimming with a plop of melty ice cream, and we need it cold in our fridge asking us – demanding us – to eat peach cobbler for breakfast.
+We need fresh peach cobblers resting warm out of the oven on our counters, we need it scooped into bowls and swimming with a plop of melty vanilla ice cream, and we need it cold in our fridge asking us – demanding us – to eat peach cobbler for breakfast.
 (WHICH WE WILL OBVIOUSLY DO BECAUSE WE OBEY.)

 My love for peach cobbler right now is skyyyy-high.
 Not that it’s obvious or anything.

 Fun fact about this fresh peach cobbler, beyond the juicy, jammy, just-the-right-amount-of-golden-brown-and-crispy factors.

 It’s a LAZY with a capital L-A-Z-Y DESSERT.
 Approximately zero percent fancy.
 Here’s how we do it.